 - Garlic: I suggest using six cloves, but don’t let my recipe tell you how much garlic to use- measure with your heart.

-- Spices: Season the butter bean hummus with ground cumin and kosher salt.
+- Spices: Season the Butter Bean Hummus with ground cumin and kosher salt.

 - Olive Oil: Since it’s central to the dish, use quality extra virgin olive oil.